griptape-ai/griptape-docs/docs/griptape-cloud/index.md

 # Griptape Cloud
 Griptape Cloud is a managed platform for running AI-powered agents, pipelines, and workflows.

-!!! note "Griptape Cloud is currently in Private Preview"
+!!! note "Griptape Cloud is currently in Developer Preview"

-    Griptape Cloud is in Private Preview.
+    Griptape Cloud is in Developer Preview.
 For access, please apply for early access [here](https://www.griptape.ai/griptape-cloud/).

 ### Run apps, not infrastructure.
 Deploy and run your AI-powered apps on our fully-managed SaaS platform.
 Simply log in to the web console and click “Create New App.”
 Next, upload a .zip file containing your app, or start with one of our sample templates.